vetras/ts-express-decorators-wiki/API-References.md

 `@MultipartFile()` | `post(@MultipartFile() file: Multer.File) {}` | Provide the `Multer.File` object. | `request.file`
 `@MultipartFile()` | `post(@MultipartFile() file: Multer.File[]) {}` | Provide a list of `Multer.File` object. | `request.files`

+> Note : `useClass` parameters is only required if you want to deserialize a collection type.
+(See [converters page](https://github.com/Romakita/ts-express-decorators/wiki/converters)).

 #### Only for middlewares

 Signature | Example | Description | Express analogue